Kawasaki LRV: Heritage unit

 In March 2024, the first K-car, SEPTA 9000, was repainted in a special heritage livery, recreating the livery that it used when it was first built.

+Shortly after, sister car 9100 was repainted into the same scheme, and suburban car 106 was repainted into the suburban version of the same scheme with a slight variation on the end stripes.

 Future

 With the K-cars being over 40 years old, SEPTA is working on modernizing its trolley network.
-In 2023, SEPTA awarded Alstom Transportation a $714.2 million contract to furbish 130 new low-floor trolleys, with an option for 30 more.
+In 2023, SEPTA awarded Alstom a $714.2 million contract to furnish 130 new low-floor trolleys, with an option for 30 more.
 The trolleys will be of Alstom's Citadis family and will be 80 feet in length and fully ADA-compliant, which the current K-cars are not.
 The first trolley is expected to be delivered from Alstom in the Spring of 2027, with the last trolley to be delivered some time in 2030.